welovelain/perceptron_bp/README.md

 # perceptron_bp
-Neural network with back-propagation algorithm in Java Recognition of {A,B,C,D,E} set of letters.
+Neural network with back-propagation algorithm in Java.
+Recognition of {A,B,C,D,E} set of letters.